box/box-python-sdk-gen/docs/legal_hold_policy_assignments.md

 - policy_id `str`
   - The ID of the policy to assign.
 - assign_to `CreateLegalHoldPolicyAssignmentAssignTo`
-  - The item to assign the policy to
+  - The item to assign the policy to.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.